 A priority in creating your eCommerce last mile delivery plan should be adopting software that will make the process as simple and streamlined as possible.
 Your business should evaluate tools on their ability to integrate seamlessly with your ERP or POS systems, options to optimize routes, the ability to connect with Delivery Network, and the overall cost-benefit ratio to your business.

-ECommerce last mile delivery can be greatly beneficial to your business, as long as you have a plan in place to make it happen effectively.
-Elite EXTRA is a dispatch management software that allows you to streamline your eCommerce last mile delivery operations.
-With a myriad of customization options, the ability to integrate directly with your ERP or POS systems, and existing relationships with Delivery Network partners, Elite EXTRA can help your business get going in eCommerce last mile delivery.
+Last mile delivery can be greatly beneficial to your business, as long as you have a plan in place to make it happen effectively.
+Elite EXTRA is a dispatch management software that allows you to streamline your last mile delivery operations.
+With a myriad of customization options, the ability to integrate directly with your ERP or POS systems, and existing relationships with Delivery Network partners, Elite EXTRA can help your business get going in last mile delivery.
 Contact our sales team to learn more about how we can help your business grow.